alphagov/govuk-developer-docs/source/manual/dns.html.md

 To make a change to this zone, begin by adding the records to the yaml file for the zone held in the [DNS config repo](https://github.com/alphagov/govuk-dns-config).

-We use a Jenkins job that publishes changes to publishing.service.gov.uk.
+We use a Jenkins job that publishes changes to `publishing.service.gov.uk`.
 The job uses [Terraform](https://www.terraform.io/) and pushes changes to the selected provider.